April 11-12, 2018

 Join university career services professionals from across the country to discuss the most salient issues affecting international students today and how to best serve them in order to help them reach their career goals.

 Hosted by the Robert H. Smith School of Business, University of Maryland, the roundtable provides a unique opportunity to hear from experts in the field, share best practices and resources as well as network with colleagues at peer institutions.
 This will be our fourth year hosting this hugely successful event which brings together more than 100 professionals from over 55 colleges and universities.

 2018 ISCSR SESSION TOPICS

 WEDNESDAY, APRIL 11, 4:30 P.M.

-This 2-part series will draw on recent research on cross-cultural leadership and perceptions of bias and discrimination in the U.S. to start the conversation about how we can support international students in graduate programs.
-Using research findings as a starting point, we will facilitate discussion around how programs can assist students in their development as leaders and how to navigate an unfamiliar cultural environment, and how programs can anticipate culture-based challenges and opportunities.
+This session will draw on recent research on cultural values and perceptions of bias and discrimination in the U.S. to start the conversation about how we can support international students in graduate programs.
+Using research findings as a starting point, we will facilitate discussion around how programs can assist students in navigating an unfamiliar cultural environment, and how programs can anticipate culture-based challenges and opportunities.

 THURSDAY, APRIL 12, 8 A.M.

 |Rebecca Worthington-Estrada, Survey Research Manager, Graduate Management Admission Council (GMAC)

 Foreign Business Students in the U.S. – from Pipeline to Employment, What You Need to Know